 For mental edge

-- Make your bed.
-It leaves you with an immediate sense of accomplishment and is one of those little-known habits of successful people.
+8. Make your bed.
+It leaves you with an immediate sense of accomplishment.

-- Think about the most important things you want to accomplish today and envision yourself doing them.
-As you’re brushing your teeth, in the shower, applying makeup or getting dressed, think about how you want to feel.
+9. Visualization.
+Think about the most important things you want to accomplish today and envision yourself doing them.
+As you’re brushing your teeth, taking a shower, applying makeup or getting dressed, envision how you want to feel and perform all day.

 Here’s wishing you have more successful days!